Qihoo360/evpp/readme.md

 # Origin

 In our business system, we need to build a TCP long-connection Gateway and other TCP services.
-When we do a survey of the open sources, we cannot find any appropriate network library for our demand.
-According to our own business character, an ideal C++ network library must have the features below:
+When we do a survey of the open sources, we cannot find any appropriate network library for our demands.
+According to our own business characteristic, an ideal C++ network library must have the features below:

-1. A simple enough interface, C++ interface is the best
+1. A simple enough C++ interface
-2. Support multi-threading and multi-processes
+2. Support multi-threads and multi-processes
 3. Based on `libevent` is the best.
-Because of the historical burden, we have some old system is built on `libevent`.
+Because of the historical burden, we have some old systems which are built on `libevent`.
 If the ideal library is based on `libevent`, we can embedded it with the old system codes, otherwhise we need to modify the old system codes or make it more complicated.

-As described above, there are not many to choose from.
+As described above, there are not many ones to choose from.
 So we develop one ourself.
 The design of the interface is highly inspired by [muduo](https://github.com/chenshuo/muduo "https://github.com/chenshuo/muduo") and [Golang](https://golang.org).
 Let's take some examples to exaplain this:

-1. `Duration` ： This is a time inteval class, with a time unit.
+1. `Duration` 锛?This is a time inteval class, with a time unit.
 It is referenced to the implementation of `Duration` of the `Golang` project.
 We have seen some many cases that the time interval without a unit.
-For example, `timeout` , what is it for?
+For example, what does `timeout` mean?
 Seconds, milliseconds or microseconds?
 We need to read the document carefully, even more, we need to read the implementation codes.
-Our `Duration` have self-explations with the time unit.
+Our `Duration` class has self-explations with the time unit.
-2. `Buffer` ： This is a memory buffer class.
-It is use the two projects' advantages of `muduo` and `Golang`
+2. `Buffer` 锛?This is a memory buffer class.
+It uses the two projects' advantages of `muduo` and `Golang`.
 3. `http::Server` : This is a HTTP server class with a working threads pool.
 It is thread-safe to dispatch tasks
 4. We simply use a string with the format of `"ip:port"` to represent a network address.
 This is referenced to the design of `Golang`.
 5. `httpc::ConnPool` : This is HTTP client connection pool with highly performance.
 In the future we can add more features to this class : load balance and failover.